rust-lang/rust/compiler/rustc_codegen_llvm/src/debuginfo/doc.md

 same as others.
 This type identifier is created by `TypeMap::get_unique_type_id_of_type()` using the following algorithm:

-(1) Primitive types have their name as ID
+1. Primitive types have their name as ID

-(2) Structs, enums and traits have a multipart identifier
+2. Structs, enums and traits have a multipart identifier

-    (1) The first part is the SVH (strict version hash) of the crate they were originally defined in
+  1. The first part is the SVH (strict version hash) of the crate they were originally defined in

-    (2) The second part is the ast::NodeId of the definition in their original crate
+  2. The second part is the ast::NodeId of the definition in their original crate

-    (3) The final part is a concatenation of the type IDs of their concrete type arguments if they are generic types.
+  3. The final part is a concatenation of the type IDs of their concrete type arguments if they are generic types.

-(3) Tuple-, pointer and function types are structurally identified, which
-    means that they are equivalent if their component types are equivalent (i.e., (i32, i32) is the same regardless in which crate it is used).
+3. Tuple-, pointer-, and function types are structurally identified, which means that they are equivalent if their component types are equivalent (i.e., `(i32, i32)` is the same regardless in which crate it is used).

 This algorithm also provides a stable ID for types that are defined in one crate but instantiated from metadata within another crate.
 We just have to